scarlett-bai/hms-push/README.md

 # hms-push
-华为推送服务 HMS 版
+华为推送服务HMS版
-A simple, fast HMS Huawei PUSH in Golang (http://developer.huawei.com/consumer/cn/wiki/index.php?title=HMS%E6%9C%8D%E5%8A%A1%E4%BB%8B%E7%BB%8D-PUSH%E6%9C%8D%E5%8A%A1)
+A simple, fast [HMS Huawei PUSH](http://developer.huawei.com/consumer/cn/wiki/index.php?title=HMS%E6%9C%8D%E5%8A%A1%E4%BB%8B%E7%BB%8D-PUSH%E6%9C%8D%E5%8A%A1) in Golang

-This is an update version of yilee's code (https://github.com/yilee/huawei-push), specific to the new Huawei PUSH (HMS) HMS promises us a higher delivery rate, a smaller client-SDK, less battery-consumption, and a BULLSHIT documentation.
+This is an updated version of yilee's code (https://github.com/yilee/huawei-push), but specific to the new Huawei PUSH (HMS).

+HMS promises us a higher delivery rate, a smaller client-SDK, less battery-consumption, and a BULLSHIT documentation. ￣へ￣

 ## APIs Supported:
 RequestAccessToken